Scottsdale Drug Alcohol Treatment Center

 During the initial process we will discuss the possible need for detoxification.
 The detox process involves a medical team who will help you through the process of getting the drugs out of your system.
 Springboard Recovery works directly with several detox facilities and will help you determine which one will work best for your particular needs.

-It's important that you attend inpatient drug treatment for your detox.
+It's important that you attend a drug treatment center for your detox.
 Medical supervision is provided and if necessary, our medical staff can intervene to make the detoxification process easier.
 At times, detoxing from drugs can be hard on the body, particularly the organs.
 Our bodies have strange ways of fighting against the detoxification process as they've become accustom to habitual drug use.

 Once detox has occurred it is time to begin the necessary therapy to help you fully understand your addiction.
 Understanding why you have become addicted to any type of drug is one of the first steps in the recovery process.